survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

 ## Setting Up TypeScript

 Microsoft's [TypeScript](http://www.typescriptlang.org/) is a far more established solution than Facebook's Flow.
 As a result you will find more premade type definitions for it and overall the quality of support should be better.
-You can use it with Webpack using at least the following loaders:
+You can use it with webpack using at least the following loaders:

 * [ts-loader](https://www.npmjs.com/package/ts-loader)
 * [awesome-typescript-loader](https://www.npmjs.com/package/awesome-typescript-loader)